 We recognise that pupils have individual educational needs that should be taken into account.
 The school seeks to raise achievement, remove barriers to learning and to increase physical and curricular access for all.
 All pupils with SEND are valued, respected and equal members of the school.
 As such, provision for pupils with SEND is a matter for the school as a whole.
 All teachers are teachers of pupils with SEND.
 However, we believe that pupils with special needs may, at times, require extra resources if they are to achieve their potential.

-The Individual Learning Department currently has a team of 24 teaching assistants, plus one apprentice TA.
-Mrs Catherine Williams, a specialist teacher, is the Head of Department and is the school's Special Needs Co-ordinator.
-She is supported by Mrs Louise Young (2nd in department) who has additional responsibilities as the Gifted & Talented Co-ordinator, as the main teacher for Key Skills, and supervising supported self-study sessions.
+The Individual Learning Department currently has a team of 24 teaching assistants.
+Mrs Louise Young, a specialist teacher, is the Head of Department and is the school's Special Needs Co-ordinator.
+She is supported by Mrs Tracey McKenzie (2nd in department) who has additional responsibilities as the main teacher for supervising supported self-study sessions.

 We have a well-qualified team of teaching assistants.
 TAs, who are not involved with supporting pupils with physical disabilities, are spread across the age and subject range, and many have particular links with preferred curriculum areas.
-Our 3 HLTAs (Higher Level Teaching Assistants) have responsibilities for physical access, pastoral and curriculum issues.
-The department is also involved in the co-ordination of the Paired Reading initiative between Y12 and Y7 pupils, and liaises closely with the Careers and Exams Departments.
-The administration of the department is supported by a part-time administrator.
+Our 2 HLTAs (Higher Level Teaching Assistants) have responsibilities for physical access and curriculum issues.
+The department is also involved in the co-ordination of the Paired Reading and maths initiatives between Y12 and KS3 pupils, and liaises closely with the Careers and Exams Departments.
+The administration of the department is supported by a part-time administrator, Mrs Norma Kelly.

 The Individual Learning Department aims to support students who are experiencing difficulties in the following areas: cognition and learning; communication and interaction; behavioural, emotional and social development; sensory and/or physical.
 As well as giving direct support to pupils, we liaise closely with staff across the curriculum, giving and receiving advice on pupils' needs.
 Pupils are assessed by the department for exam access arrangements.